michaelulm/DataMining/README.md

 there are some basic / selected operations

+take care to copy Twitter Config Template and add your Keys and tokens.
+After adding Keys and tokens run those short demos.

 - load current twitter [trends](/twitter/trends.py "Trends by definied place")
 - load a single [tweet](/twitter/tweet_single.py "Get a single tweet by ID")
 - update you twitter status / [write a tweet](/twitter/tweet_update.py "tweet your status")